 E-commerce sites are all about UX.
 How well (or poorly) you categorize your products will determine how long a user stays on your site, and whether or not they end up sealing the deal with a purchase.
 Knowing your target customer will give you guidance on how to structure your categories because you’ll know precisely what they’re looking for and the terms THEY use to describe it.

-Speaking of which, be sure to categorize products based on the terms your customers use.
+Speaking of which, be sure to categorize products for your e-commerce site based on the terms your customers use.
 This may not be the correct or technical term used in your industry, but who cares?
-If it's not the term your target market uses, you'll lose customers.
+If it’s not the term your target market uses, you’ll lose customers.

 And finally, keep in mind, the more pages your user has to visit, the less likely they are to buy.
 One popular recommendation is to follow the Rule of 3: Don’t make users click more than three times to get to the products they want.

 3. Use analytics to track your success.

 The beautiful thing about websites, e-commerce, AdWords campaigns, etc. is that nothing is set in stone.
 You can always tweak, alter, or change course altogether.
 The best way to know if your current way of doing things is working is to use analytics.
 You’ll see (among other things) how many visitors you’re getting, what people are clicking on, how long they’re staying on each page, and whether or not they’re buying from you.
 You’ll learn a ton to help you properly categorize your products and fulfill #2 above, Know your target customer.

 We’re here to help you out.
 If you’d like some support with your e-commerce website’s categories, consider scheduling a consultation with us.